-County staff continue to abide by all federal reporting requirements and recently submitted the first required reports for the CSLFRF.
+County staff continue to abide by all federal reporting requirements and submitted the first required reports for the CSLFRF at the end of August 2021.
 These included an interim report and an annual Recovery Plan Performance Report regarding how the County is utilizing the Coronavirus State and Local Fiscal Recovery Funds as required by the U.S. Department of the Treasury (Treasury).
-The interim report was submitted on August 31, 2021 and included a required revenue replacement calculation.
+The interim report included a required revenue replacement calculation.
 The County's reduction in revenue is measured relative to the revenue collected in the most recent full fiscal year prior to the emergency.
 Using the formula provided by Treasury for the County's revenue loss calculation, the County has preliminary estimated revenue loss of more than \$170 million through December 2020.
-Another required report, a quarterly project and expenditure report, is due on October 31, 2021.
+Treasury has delayed the next quarterly project and expenditure report until January 31, 2022.